You are here

 - by people who manufacture devices as a component of clinical practice

-A review of current regulations is underway to determine whether refinements are needed to protect patient health and safety, contribute to positive patient outcomes, and support the introduction of innovative technologies that seek to improve manufacturing at the POC.
+The introduction of new requirements in 2021 for personalised medical devices has highlighted the scale and scope of POC manufacturing, and the need to further review the current regulations to determine whether refinements are needed to protect patient health and safety, contribute to positive patient outcomes, and support the introduction of innovative technologies that seek to improve manufacturing at the POC.

 Consultation